 - A handful of Parmesan cheese grated

 - 6 rashes of bacon thinly sliced

 - 2 garlic cloves peeled and finely chopped

 - Olive oil

-- Get a decent sized frying pan on medium heat and add a glug of olive oil.
-Start frying off the bacon and stir around occasionally until you get a slight brown color.
+Get a decent sized frying pan on medium heat and add a glug of olive oil.
+Start frying off the bacon and stir around occasionally until you get a slight brown colour.
 Try not to make the bacon really crispy, instead just lightly brown it on the outside.
-Next add the garlic (be careful not to burn it) for about a minute.
+Next, add the garlic (be careful not to burn it) for about a minute.

-- Serve on a nice big plate or platter, top with the rest of the Parmensan cheese, a light drizzle of olive oil and a sprinkle of the black pepper.
+Serve on a nice big plate or platter, top with the rest of the Parmesan cheese, a light drizzle of olive oil and a sprinkle of the black pepper.
 ENJOY.